* Images shown are of mature plants

 You're welcome to plant this bush in the ground.
 It won't get out of control and only reaches about 2 feet in height.
 They're cold hardy, so you won't need to worry about them in the winter all the way up to zone 5.
 If you decide to plant it in a container, you won't need to hassle with bringing it inside when the temperatures drop.
 Enjoy it on your patio all year through - from zones 5-10.

 Year-Round Color and Interest

-Not only is this plant unique for the flavorful berries that it produces, it also has colorful foliage.
-Leaf colors range from a pinkish yellow in the spring, to dark green in the summer, and then in the fall and winter the leaves turn a dark shade of purple.
+Not only is this plant unique for the flavorful berries that it produces, but it also has colorful foliage.
+Leaf colors range from a pinkish-yellow in the spring, to dark green in the summer, and then in the fall and winter the leaves turn a dark shade of purple.
 This berry will keep its leaves through winter so it does not look like other blueberry bushes that look like dead twigs.